M0M0-D3V/Full-Stack-28-03-21/wk2/PROJECT.md

 # FIRST PROJECT!
 ## When: work on after assignments -> :star: Presentation Thursday :star: this week
 ### Work with your Teams
-- Make a Team Page with links to each member page
+- Work as a Team to make a Team Page with links to each member page
 - Each Member contributes 1 page to the Team Page (free to choose subject)
     - Can choose from options to build 1 HTML Page:
         - Your own portfolio design with html/css